MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2024

+- The Platonic Representation Hypothesis. [[paper]](https://arxiv.org/abs/2405.07987)
+  - Minyoung Huh, Brian Cheung, Tongzhou Wang, Phillip Isola.
+  - Key Word: Foundation Models; Representational Convergence.
+  - <details><summary>Digest</summary> The paper argues that representations in AI models, especially deep networks, are converging.
+This convergence is observed across time, multiple domains, and different data modalities.
+As models get larger, they measure distance between data points in increasingly similar ways.
+The authors hypothesize that this convergence is moving towards a shared statistical model of reality, which they term the "platonic representation."
+They discuss potential selective pressures towards this representation and explore the implications, limitations, and counterexamples to their analysis.

 - The Unreasonable Ineffectiveness of the Deeper Layers. [[paper]](https://arxiv.org/abs/2403.17887)
   - Andrey Gromov, Kushal Tirumala, Hassan Shapourian, Paolo Glorioso, Daniel A. Roberts.
   - Key Word: Large Language Model; Pruning.